 Autism Research Initiatives

-On February 13, 2025, an executive order titled “Establishing the President’s Make America Healthy Again Commission” was issued to investigate the growing prevalence of chronic diseases in the United States.
-This commission will examine contributing environmental factors such as toxins, medications, and other potential influences on public health.
-Autism and ADHD are explicitly named in the order as two of the health conditions on the rise.
+On February 13, 2025, the President signed Executive Order 14212, “Establishing the President’s Make America Healthy Again Commission.”
+This order created a federal commission to investigate the rising prevalence of chronic diseases in the United States.
+The commission, chaired by the Secretary of Health and Human Services, was tasked with examining potential contributing factors such as environmental toxins, medications, diet, and other influences on public health.
+Autism and ADHD are explicitly named in the Executive Order as health conditions on the rise that warrant investigation.
+HHS later posted the commission’s 100-day assessment (May 2025) and a national strategy (September 9, 2025) describing more than 120 initiatives.

 Common Concerns

-The following concerns have been raised by members of the neurodivergent community in response to recent policy developments:
+The following concerns have been raised by members of the neurodivergent community in response to these policy developments.

 Access to Services